-Alternative Description Benefits Drawbacks Total Costs (million) Benefit/Cost Ratio 1 Recommendation No-Action No capital improvements No capital costs No environmental or community impacts Travel through the region is not improved 0\$ 1.00 Retain (for NEPA) Alternative 1 Improve Existing Highway 67 Provides a four-lane connection at the lowest costs Easiest alternative to construct in phases Improvements to traffic operations, travel times, and safety are minimal Significant environmental and community impacts \$193.8 1.41 Eliminate Alternative 2 Improve Existing Highway 67 with Bypasses Provides modest improvements to traffic operations, travel times and safety Lower costs than new location alternatives Supported by local officials and Randolph County residents Reasonably easy to construct in phases Traffic operations, travel times and safety are not as improved as under new location alternatives Difficult to improve the corridor into an Interstate type facility in the future \$246.6 2.65 Retain Alternative 3E Southern New Location Alternative (East of Corning) Provides significant improvements to traffic Least beneficial of all new location alternatives Most expensive of all new location alternatives \$442.4 (Freeway) \$410.0 (Expressway) 2.24 (Freeway) 2.42 (Expressway) Eliminate Alternative 3W Southern New Location Alternative (West of Corning) operations, travel times and safety No public support 36-mile segment must be constructed for independent utility \$431.0 (Freeway) \$398.6 (Expressway) 1.97 (Freeway) 2.12 (Expressway) Eliminate Alternative 4E Central New Location Alternative (East of Corning) Provides greatest improvement to traffic operations, travel times and safety Least expensive of all new location 32-mile segment must be constructed for independent utility \$378.3 (Freeway) \$345.9 (Expressway) 3.18 (Freeway) 3.47 (Expressway) Retain Alternative 4W Central New Location Alternative (West of Corning) alternatives Strongly supported by Clay County residents Strongly opposed by Randolph County Residents \$367.0 (Freeway) \$334.5 (Expressway) 3.08 (Freeway) 3.37 (Expressway) Retain Alternative 5 Northern New Location Alternative Provides very good improvement to traffic operations, travel times and safety Attracts greatest number of users from existing Highway 67 facility Provides new location route that stays relatively close to Pocahontas Can be built in shorter segments of independent utility by use of short connector roads Travel times and total costs are not quite as favorable as Alternative 4E/4W \$400.5 (Freeway) \$368.1 (Expressway) 2.98 (Freeway) 3.24 (Expressway) Retain 1 Benefit/Cost rat provided by segr 1 Benefit/Cost ratio is based on travel time savings, reduced vehicle operating co provided by segments of independent utility before the full facility is constructed. hicle operating costs and safety benefits.
-Improveme ity is constructed.
-Benefit/Cost ratio is based on travel time savings, reduced vehicle operating costs and safety benefits.
+Alternative Description Benefits Drawbacks Total Costs (million) Benefit/Cost Ratio Recommendation No-Action No capital improvements No capital costs No environmental or community impacts Travel through the region is not improved 0\$ 1.00 Retain (for NEPA) Alternative 1 Improve Existing Highway 67 Provides a four-lane connection at the lowest costs Easiest alternative to construct in phases Improvements to traffic operations, travel times, and safety are minimal Significant environmental and community impacts \$193.8 1.41 Eliminate Alternative 2 Improve Existing Highway 67 with Bypasses Provides modest improvements to traffic operations, travel times and safety Lower costs than new location alternatives Supported by local officials and Randolph County residents Reasonably easy to construct in phases Traffic operations, travel times and safety are not as improved as under new location alternatives Difficult to improve the corridor into an Interstate type facility in the future \$246.6 2.65 Retain Alternative 3E Southern New Location Alternative (East of Corning) Provides significant improvements to traffic Least beneficial of all new location alternatives Most expensive of all new location alternatives \$442.4 (Freeway) \$410.0 (Expressway) 2.24 (Freeway) 2.42 (Expressway) Eliminate Alternative 3W Southern New Location Alternative (West of Corning) operations, travel times and safety No public support 36-mile segment must be constructed for independent utility \$431.0 (Freeway) \$398.6 (Expressway) 1.97 (Freeway) 2.12 (Expressway) Eliminate Alternative 4E Central New Location Alternative (East of Corning) Provides greatest improvement to traffic operations, travel times and safety Lesst expensive of all new location 32-mile segment must be constructed for independent utility \$378.3 (Freeway) \$345.9 (Expressway) 3.18 (Freeway) 3.47 (Expressway) Retain Alternative 4W Central New Location Alternative (West of Corning) alternatives Strongly supported by Clay County residents Strongly opposed by Randolph County Residents \$367.0 (Freeway) \$334.5 (Expressway) 3.08 (Freeway) 3.37 (Expressway) Retain Alternative 5 Northern New Location Alternative Provides very good improvement to traffic operations, travel times and safety Attracts greatest number of users from existing Highway 67 facility Provides new location route that stays relatively close to Pocahontas Can be built in shorter segments of independent utility by use of short connector roads Travel times and total costs are not quite as favorable as Alternative 4E/4W \$400.5 (Freeway) \$368.1 (Expressway) 2.98 (Freeway) 3.24 (Expressway) Retain Benefit/Cost rat itio is based on travel time savings, reduced ver nicle operating costs and safety benefits.
+Improveme Benefit/Cost ratio is based on travel time savings, reduced vehicle operating costs and safety benefits.
 Improvements to regional economic competitiveness or environmental/community impacts were not quantified.
-Does not consider benefits provided by segments of independent utility before the full facility is constructed. ntal/community impacts w ere not quantified.
-Does no t consider benefits
+Does not consider benefits intal/community impacts we ere not quantified.
+Does not consider benefits